THE PATENT IS THE PRODUCT

 2. Toxicity screens of active compounds in yeast will reveal toxicity profiles and

-provide the Therapeutic Index on each candidate and allow the selection those
+provide the Therapeutic Index on each candidate and allow the selection of those

 that are both active and non-toxic.